|November 18th-20th 2019||London|

-Our goal is that, aware of contemporary and advanced trade finance mechanics and structures as utilized in the main financial centres, attending delegates will be able to identify trade finance opportunities within their own markets and utilize these structures for the benefit of their own client base whilst being aware of all the risk-related issues involved in these products.
+Our goal is that, aware of contemporary and advanced trade and structured trade finance drivers and structures as used in the main financial centres, attending delegates will be able i) to identify trade finance opportunities within their own markets, ii) better understand and analyse implied risks and iii) use or adapt these structures to provide lending solutions for the benefit of their own client base whilst protecting the bank..

-This is a highly practical, intensive and multi-disciplinary Course, designed to equip today’s financiers and executives with the templates and practicalities of real deals in and with the Emerging Markets.
+This training is a highly practical, intensive and multi-disciplinary Course, designed to equip today’s financiers and executives with the templates and practicalities of real deals.
 Covering every contemporary product and risk situations we move from dialogue to real case studies to group workshops and presentations to ensure that you can not only compete in the new deals on the market but also combine, innovate, originate and package deals and get them safely sold both internally and externally.

 What will we Learn?

 - Gain advanced knowledge of today’s Commodities markets, participants, lending structures, risks and mitigants, as well as innovation trends.

 - Understand the risk management dynamics of physical commodities applied along the supply chain sequence (producers, merchants, processors/consumers as well as the various stakeholders).